MOQ & Lead Time

 Lead Time

-Time for final checking, packing, and shipment preparation before dispatch.
+Final checking, packing, labeling, and shipment preparation also need to be considered before dispatch.

 Lead time may vary depending on: